 2. Reimbursements will be made after the single class/workshop is taken, and also after receipt of proof of payment (as listed above) as well as a receipt of newsletter article or the presentation of the scheduled Guild program.

 Administration of reimbursement:

 A committee will be chosen to track points and to administer the reimbursement.
 It should include the Treasurer and at least 2 other people.
-The committee will need to make sure that all eligible recipients fulfill the requirements for reimbursement
+The committee will need to make sure that all eligible recipients fulfill the requirements for reimbursement.
+The RAAM program shall be reviewed at least once every 5 years to make needed adjustments.

 Project plan: